 2 min |

-1. Carry clothes according to the weather
+1. Pack for the weather

-2. Don't disturb infants' routine
+2. Don't disturb the infant’s routine

-Extra care and attention is required specially if you have infants travelling with you.
-Ensure that the food and bedtime are maintained so that the baby does not become cranky.
+Take extra care that routine is not disturbed if you are planning to go out for a day or two.
+Ensure that the food time and bed-time are maintained so that the baby does not become cranky.

 3. Carry baby cream and lotion

-4. Carry basic first-aid
+4. Carry a basic first-aid kit

 5. Carry a diaper bag